Garlic is a superstar in the kitchen; it can transform a meal with its complex flavor.

 Dozens of studies have found garlic supplements have a positive influence on health.

 Garlic supplements work wonders for heart health.
-For example, consuming aged garlic extract (AGE) appears to lower blood pressure in hypertensive adults.
+For example, consuming aged garlic extract (AGE) in studies appeared to lower blood pressure in hypertensive adults.

 Researchers believe sulfur from garlic supports the production of hydrogen sulfide, a gas that relaxes blood vessels.